 Build Your Own Utopia: ‘The Giver’ PBL Unit

-Check out Amber’s latest, most up to date resources for her The Giver unit at her Flexible Classroom website.
-Scroll down to The Giver/Utopia section.
+Check out Amber’s latest, most up to date resources for her The Giver unit at Share My Lesson: her Utopia project and quizzes; her Pre-Reading Activity; her Advertorial activity; and her Review of Literary Terms.
+(January 2021)

 Lois Lowry’s The Giver has always been a teacher favorite, but this year there is the added bonus that the movie was released alongside other movie adaptations of dystopic novels such as Divergent and Catching Fire.
 Students are aware, more than ever, of the potential for social discord and the implications that it may have for their own lives if government goes unchecked.